koalatiapp/tool-loading-speed/README.md

 # Loading Speed tool for Koalati

-This is the repository for Koalati's built-in on-page Loading Speed tool.
+This is the repository for Koalati's built-in Loading Speed tool.
 This tool uses Google Lighthouse's `performance` audit to analyze webpages and recommend changes and optimizations to help improve their loading speed.

 ## Contributing